17 March 2026. This post is a revised version of the original post that takes account of some additional information as described in the post.

 The structural scope to increase CAP spending beyond the minimum ring-fenced amount

-The scope for CAP spending within the NRPF allocations is determined by the amount of its NRPF allocation as well as its minimum ring-fenced amount for CAP income support.
-The structural scope to increase the CAP budget in a Member State beyond the minimum is determined by several factors apart from its overall NRPF allocation.
-These include the minimum ring-fenced amount for less developed regions in the Member State; the minimum ring-fenced amount for home affairs; and the size of the flexibility amount (which is 25% of the NRP Plan financial allocation less the minimum amount ring-fenced for CAP income support plus support for farm and forest investment).
+The size of CAP spending within the NRPF allocations for each Member State will be determined by the amount of its NRPF allocation, its minimum ring-fenced amounts for CAP income support, and the amount of additional funds transferred from the non-ringfenced resources in the NRPF.
+The structural scope to increase the CAP budget in a Member State beyond the minimum amount is determined by several factors apart from its overall NRPF allocation.
+These include the minimum ring-fenced amounts for Home Affairs and fisheries in the Member State and the size of the flexibility amount (which is 25% of the NRP Plan financial allocation less the minimum amounts ring-fenced for CAP income support (less support for farm and forest investment) and fisheries and the minimum ring-fenced amount for Home Affairs).
+In addition, further constraints arise because of earmarking and spending targets for specific objectives.

-The flexibility amount cannot be immediately programmed as it must be reserved, first, to fund compensation for natural disasters and then, at the mid-term review, funds can be released for programming including to address new priorities and challenges that may have arisen since the approval of the national Plans.
-I make the assumption that the minimum ring-fenced amounts for the CAP, less developed regions and home affairs must be programmed when the Plans are approved – otherwise there is no guarantee that the legal minimum ring-fenced amounts will be spent.
+I assume that the minimum ring-fenced amounts for the CAP, fisheries and Home Affairs must be programmed when the Plans are approved – otherwise there is no guarantee that the legal minimum ring-fenced amounts will be spent.
+I also assume that the flexibility amount cannot be immediately programmed as it must be reserved, first, to fund compensation for natural disasters and then, at the Mid-Term Review, funds can be released for programming including to address new priorities and challenges that may have arisen since the approval of the national Plans.

 In what follows, I assume that all Member States will use this flexibility, and that the unfrozen funds will be used for CAP interventions including investments in rural areas.
 But for this reason, I also assume that there will be no additional funds forthcoming for CAP interventions when the remainder of the flexibility amount is unfrozen later in the programming period.
 There is no legal hindrance to doing so, so this assumption is made to make the subsequent number-crunching easier.